SubhamKrGuptaDev/Learn-RUST/README.md

-# Learn-RUST
-A collection of projects and examples from my Rust learning journey 🦀.
-Covers basics, async programming, and building simple APIs with Axum.
-Perfect for beginners exploring Rust and looking for practical, hands-on code samples to understand concepts step-by-step.
+#Learn Rust

-Learn Rust 🦀
+🦀 Learn Rust – My Journey to Rust Mastery

-A personal journey into learning the Rust programming language.
+This repository is a collection of projects, experiments, and examples from my journey to becoming an expert in Rust.
-This repository contains small projects, examples, and experiments to explore Rust’s features — from basic syntax to building APIs using frameworks like Axum.
+I aim to explore all aspects of Rust — from basic syntax to advanced topics — with a strong focus on:

-Contents:

-🛠 Basic Rust programs & syntax examples
+High-performance APIs (REST, gRPC, GraphQL)

+Networking (custom TCP/UDP servers, protocol design, WebSockets, zero-copy data)

+Async & Concurrency with tokio, async/await, and parallel processing

+Systems programming and low-level memory management

+Compiler insights and optimizations

+Performance tuning and benchmarking

+Safe & efficient code patterns leveraging Rust’s ownership model

+Cross-platform development targeting Linux, Windows, and WebAssembly

+📚 Contents
+🚀 Basics & Syntax

+Variables, ownership, borrowing, lifetimes

+Structs, enums, pattern matching

+Traits, generics, modules, error handling

+🌐 APIs & Networking

-🌐 Simple GET API with Axum
+Building REST APIs with Axum

+Asynchronous server handling with tokio

+WebSocket communication

+Writing custom TCP/UDP servers

+Experimenting with zero-copy networking

-⚡ Async programming basics in Rust
+⚡ Advanced Rust

-📂 Organized code to learn step-by-step
+Unsafe Rust (when and how to use it)

+Compiler-level optimizations

+Memory layout & profiling

+Async performance tuning

+Creating custom crates and libraries